-What is a 5k, Anyway?
+What is the C25K Plan, Anyway?

 5k stands for 5 kilometers, which is 3.1 miles.
 And average runners can run that distance in ~30 minutes.